BeppeInfo/BeppeInfo.github.io/_posts/2016-06-26-have_class.md

 class ProtocolMessage
 {
 public:
-  // The first argument is used connection's unique identifier.
+  // The first argument is an application identifier ("kernel" here).
-  // Second and third are always set to "kernel" and "5.0" for now.
+  // Second one is used as message type and connection's unique identifier or publisher topic.
-  ProtocolMessage( std::string sessionUUID, std::string userName, std::string version );
+  ProtocolMessage( std::string userName = "", std::string messageType = "" );

   // Returns internal message JSON data in serialized string form void SerializeData( std::string& serialHeader, std::string& serialParent,